aitorru/tfg-self-sovereign-identity/README.md

   </a>
 </p>

-> SSI implementation over the Sovrin Network using Next.js
+> SSI implementation over the Ethereum Network using Next.js

 ## Install